saileshdwivedy30/Auto-Log-Insights/README.md

 - It is prompted to give an answer in the form “Analysis: <>, Fixes: <>”.
 - The AI Insight is added back to the corresponding document in Elasticsearch.

+### Dashboard Service
+The dashboard is a kibana service, configured specially to work with our Elasticsearch service.
+(IP - 34.28.235.62:5601)

 ## Installation steps
 You require the following softwares:
 - Kibana version: 7.10.2 in tune with the Elasticsearch version.
-### Dashboard Service
-The dashboard is a kibana service, configured specially to work with our Elasticsearch service.

 Follow these steps to set up Kibana.
 1. Create a google cloud VM node with following settings:
 <b>Name</b>: dashboard-vm
 <b>Type</b>: e2-medium <b>Boot disk</b>: Ubuntu 20.04 LTS. <b>Network Tag</b>: “allow-kibana”